 What does the program include?

-Approximately 30 weeks of 30-minute private lessons (as the children become more advanced, the lesson times may increase), 18 group classes, a Christmas and a Spring Concert, and four solo recitals.
+Approximately 30 weeks of 30-minute private lessons (as the children become more advanced, the lesson times may increase), 18 group classes, a Christmas and a Spring Concert, four solo recitals and an annual graduation concerts.
 All Suzuki students of the same instrument learn the same repertoire in the same order.

 Private and Group Lessons?